boatcow/SmoothOperatorAI/README.md

-# Price Negotiator
+# Smooth Operator - AI Negotiator

+## Introduction

+Welcome to the Smooth Operator AI!
+This project uses LangChain to negotiate the price of a product or service offerings from an external vendor/contractor, currently focusing on moving services.

 This service is deployed at [https://smooth-operator.web.app/](https://smooth-operator.web.app/) if you want to try it out.

 If running locally, it would require adding all auth tokens such as OpenAI, LangChain, Twilio, and Firebase.

-## Introduction

-Welcome to the Smooth Operator AI!
-This project uses LangChain to negotiate the price of a product or service offerings from an external vendor/contractor , currently focusing on moving services.

 ## Frontend Setup Instructions